Some info has been automatically translated. Show original language

 Modern cafes, seafood restaurants, and design stores are thrown into the mix, and many other great South Coast spots are nearby.
 To the northeast of town are the flat but romantic landscapes of Romney Marshes; to the west, the High Weald of Kent, a region of wooded hills, farms, and orchards, where every village seems to boast a perfect pub.

-Top things to do in Rye
+What are the top things to do in Rye?

 Rye Harbour